QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_general/index.md

 int length = tab.length;
 ```

-If you try to use an index that does not exist, you will get an Exception: `IndexOutOfBoundsException`.
+If you try to use an index that does not exist, you will get an exception: `IndexOutOfBoundsException`.
 </div></div>

 <hr class="sep-both">